antronerds/r2-tutorials/docs/Annotation_Analyses.md

 start comparing one track with another.
 The type of statistics used to compare the tracks depends on the type of data; either categorical or numerical.
-One may wonder if there are significant overlaps between 2 tracks (with categorical variables), based on Fisher"s exact test.
+One may wonder if there are significant overlaps between 2 tracks (with categorical variables), based on Fisher's exact test.
 Alternatively, if there are multiple numerical tracks available; one may wonder if there is a significant correlation between 2 tracks.
 For these cases, R2 contains the Annotation modules; "relate 2 tracks" and